Code of Business Conduct

 10. Waivers of the Code of Business Conduct

-Any waiver of this Code for executive officers or trustees may be made only by the Board and will be promptly disclosed as required by law or stock exchange regulation.
+Any waiver of this Code for Officers or Trustees may be made only by the Board and will be promptly disclosed as required by law or stock exchange regulation.

 11. Reporting/Investigation Procedures